Trains from Venice

 Fares start at €49.90 in 6-berth couchettes, €59.90 in 4-berth couchettes, €69.90 in a 3-bed sleeper, €89.90 in a 2-bed sleeper or €139.90 in a single-bed sleeper, all per person per berth.
 Fares vary like air fares, so book ahead.

-Book this train at www.thetrainline.com (easy to use, in €, £ or $, overseas credit cards no problem, small booking fee) or at the Austrian Railways website www.oebb.at (in €, same prices).
+Book this train at www.thetrainline.com (easy to use, in €, £ or $, international credit cards no problem, small booking fee) or at the Austrian Railways website www.oebb.at (in €, same prices).
 Booking opens up to 6 months ahead.
 You print your own ticket.

 Transfer from Munich Ost to Munich Hbf by frequent S-Bahn train, journey time 8 minutes.

 Treat this as a chill-out day with a good book and a glass or two of wine (I can recommend DB's Spδtburgunder red).
 You travel from Munich to Hamburg by ICE train with restaurant car, power sockets at all seats & free WiFi.
 You travel from Hamburg to Copenhagen by comfortable EuroCity train with power sockets at all seats & a refreshment trolley.
+More about the Hamburg-Copenhagen journey.

-If you're only going as far as Copenhagen, book from Munich to Copenhagen from €37.90 in 2nd class or €69.90 in 1st class at the German Railways site int.bahn.deBooking opens up to 6 months ahead and you print your own ticket or can show it on your laptop or phone.
+If you're only going as far as Copenhagen, book from Munich to Copenhagen from €37.90 in 2nd class or €69.90 in 1st class at the German Railways site int.bahn.deBooking opens up to 6 months ahead and you print your own ticket or can show it on your phone.

 Option 4, Venice to Copenhagen by day trains with overnight stop in Munich